scg-unibe-ch/ese2016-team7/documentation/srs.md

 A User must specify the general infos of the flat ad:
 He must add a title, the address (containing a Street and a City).
-Further he has to add the date of the move-in and (optional) can add a move-out-date.
-He adds the prize, the type of the flat (where he can choose between Room and Studio) and the area of the flat in square meters.
+Further he has to add the date of the move-in. (no move-out date: _To be done_) He adds the prize, the type of the flat (where he can choose between Apartment, House and Studio) and the area of the flat in square meters.
-For the flat he must add a description in the room and can tick the following options:
+For the flat he must add a description of the property, including the amount of rooms (_To be done_) and can tick the following options:
-Animals allowed, garden, Cellar or Attic, Cable TV, WiFi, Smoking inside allowed, balcony or patio, furnished, garage If the roommates have Flatfinder accounts, then the user can add them by mail and can add a description of them.
+Animals allowed, garden, Cellar or Attic, Smoking inside allowed, balcony or patio, furnished, garage If the roommates have Flatfinder accounts, then the user can add them by mail and can add a description of them.
 This is optional.
 Also optional is a field for the preferences
 He can add pictures (optional) by uploading them.
 If he has uploaded pictures, he sees the name, the size and a delete option in a table.
 The user can add visiting times by choosing them in a calendar and setting the time.

-Users should be able to add ads for renting rooms and studios, but also for selling them.
-Furthermore, he should be able to hold auctions for a room/studio where users can bid for a selling price or rent in a given time window (specified by the user who placed the ad).
-Ads should also be able to have both an instant buy/rent option and an auction/bids (_To be done_).

-More types of properties will be defined and added. (_To be done_)
+An Ad can be marked as a Premium Ad where such will appear on top in the search.
+This is only possible if he has added a credit card, if he hasn't he is asked to do so. (_To be done_)

+Users should be able to add ads for selling rooms and studios via auctions.(_To be done_).

 Auctions (_To be done_)